-Section 3.
-Sections 3 through 5 apply to contract reviews for Career NTTF.
-Reviews for Career NTTF are for the purpose of determining if the NTTF member is meeting the standard of excellence appropriate to a major research university.
-They should be designed to help the NTTF bargaining unit members grow as scholars, researchers and educators, identify areas of strength, and identify areas that need improvement.
+Career faculty member is meeting the standard of excellence appropriate to a major research university based on their job duties.
+Performance reviews should be designed to help Career faculty members grow as educators, scholars, and researchers, identify areas of strength, and identify areas that need improvement associated with their position.

 Section 4.
-While the details and structure of reviews are the responsibility of the University, reviews must follow these general guidelines:
+The details and structure of performance reviews are described in department and unit policies, and must follow University standards, templates, and the following guidelines:

-- a.
-Career NTTF must be reviewed in each contract period prior to consideration for renewal or once every three academic or fiscal years of employment, whichever is sooner.
-In the event a bargaining unit member has multiple contracts in a year, only one review per fiscal or academic year will be required.
-The review will consider the Career NTTF bargaining unit faculty member's performance since the last review. - b.
-For instructional Career NTTF, student course evaluations will be offered for all courses with five or more students.
-The evaluation of teaching will include a review of evaluations for each course taught.
-Career NTTF bargaining unit members are expected to undergo at least one peer review of teaching per contract period.
-The department or unit will identify the standards to be applied to these reviews and will establish a time frame for notification to the Career NTTF bargaining unit faculty member before a peer review is conducted. - c.
-Career NTTF in research appointments will be reviewed by established procedures to assess the quality of work performed and the outcomes of their contributions to the research program. - d.
-Librarians will be reviewed for demonstrated achievement in their professional roles in the Library. - e.
-To the extent applicable, the evaluation of scholarship, research, and creative activity will include an assessment of work quality, impact on the field nationally and internationally, and overall contribution to the discipline or program. - f.
-The review process will include an opportunity for the Career NTTF bargaining unit faculty member to discuss his or her efforts and performance with an appropriate supervisor at least once during each contract period. - g.
-As part of each contract review, a Career NTTF will have an opportunity to submit a personal statement containing information relevant to his or her performance of assigned duties and responsibilities. - h.
-In evaluating the performance of required professional development activities, the review will consider the availability of professional development funds, opportunities for professional development, and the Career NTTF bargaining unit faculty member's efforts to secure funding.
+b.
+Performance reviews may take place out of cycle when a department or unit head has identified or become aware of performance problems.
+The department or unit head shall meet with the Career faculty member to discuss areas of concern and evaluate whether a formal performance review is warranted.
+Nothing in this section changes the process for addressing poor performance for funding-contingent faculty set forth in Article 16, Section 11.

+c.
+Career instructional faculty reviews must consider at minimum information from Student Experience Surveys, peer review(s), and the faculty member's Instructor Reflection surveys and/or teaching statements for the review window.
+For instructional Career faculty, student experience surveys will be offered for all courses with five or more students.
+Instructional Career faculty are expected to undergo at least one peer review of teaching per review window.
+The department or unit will establish a time frame for notification to the Career faculty member before a peer review is conducted.

-i.
-Career NTTF bargaining unit faculty members will be evaluated only by the criteria approved and made available to the faculty member.
+d.
+Career faculty with research appointments will be reviewed by established procedures to assess the quality of work performed and the outcomes of their contributions to the research program.

+e.
+Librarians will be reviewed for demonstrated achievement in their professional roles in the Library.

+f.
+Career faculty will be reviewed based on their service.
+Service is defined in unit level rules and may include activities performed for the unit, University, field, and community.

+g.
+To the extent applicable, the evaluation of scholarship, research, and creative activity will include an assessment of work quality, impact on the field nationally and internationally, and overall contribution to the discipline or program.

+h.
+The review process will include an opportunity for the Career faculty member to discuss their efforts and performance with an appropriate supervisor at least once during each review period.

+- i.
+As part of each performance review, a Career faculty member will have an opportunity to submit a personal statement containing information relevant to their performance of assigned duties and responsibilities. - j.
+In evaluating the performance of required professional development activities, the review will consider the availability of professional development funds, opportunities for professional development, and the Career faculty member's efforts to secure funding. - k.
+Career faculty members will be evaluated only by the criteria approved and made available to the faculty member. - 1.
+Performance reviews must include a determination if the faculty member meets, exceeds, or does not meet expectations in their assigned duties.

-Promotion Reviews for Career NTTF
+Promotion Reviews for Career Faculty

 Section 5.
 Eligibility for Promotion.
-Career NTTF will be eligible for promotion after accumulating six years of employment as a faculty member at or above 0.3 annualized FTE per year, accrued at no greater than three terms per academic year for bargaining unit faculty on nine month contracts, and at four terms per year for bargaining unit faculty on 12-month contracts.
+Career faculty members will be eligible for promotion after accumulating six years of employment as a faculty member at or above 0.3 annualized FTE per year, accrued at no greater than three terms per academic year for bargaining unit faculty on nine month contracts, and at four terms per year for bargaining unit faculty on 12month contracts.